ucsb-seclab/greed/docs/docs/core.md

     ...
 ```

-One thing to keep in mind when using greed is: every variable defined by the TAC IR is becoming a virtual register.
-For instance, when symbolic executing the `transferFrom` function, you can access to content of the variable `v1cb` like this:
+One thing to keep in mind when using greed is: every variable defined by the TAC IR will become a virtual register.
+For instance, when you symbolically execute the `transferFrom` function, you can access to content of the variable `v1cb` like this:

 ```python
 >>> state.registers['v1cb']